Gorakhpur Varsity MMMUT To Send Satellite To Space with ISRO's Help To Study Rivers

 MMUT Vice Chancellor Professor JP Pandey said that the university is serious and preparations have also started to build its educational satellite by teaming up with ISRO.
 It will be a complete effort to install Guru Gorakshnath satellite into space by the second fortnight of January 2024 which will be a matter of pride for the university as well as the region and the country.
 The funds have been arranged by the university administration for its construction.

-An agreement has been made with a private agency to provide funds, and if needed, the university will also use its money in savings for this satellite project to accomplish, said the Vice Chancellor.
+An agreement has been made with a private agency to provide funds, and if needed, the university will also use its own savings for this satellite project to accomplish, said the Vice Chancellor.

-Professor JP Pandey said that its primary objective is studies on rivers such as pollution in rivers, encroachments around rivers, the damage from it and the balance of chemical substances in rivers can be studied.
+Professor JP Pandey said that the primary objective of the satellite is to study rivers such as pollution in rivers, encroachments around rivers, the damage from it, and the balance of chemical substances in rivers can also be studied with the help of satellite in Space.

-Speaking about space technology activities in Uttar Pradesh, astronomers of IIT-BHU are involved in 'Aditya L1' satellite mission project.
+Its worth to mention that space technology activities in Uttar Pradesh is gradually rising, as astronomers of IIT-BHU are involved in 'Aditya L1' satellite mission project.
 Aditya L1 is India's first space-based Indian mission to study the Sun.

 Advertisements